ecr007/English-World/Phrases-Vocabulary/C.md

 Come: (verb) To approach or arrive at a specific place.
 Past Tense: Came | Past Participle: Come | E.g: She came to the party with her friends.

+Consume: (verb) eat, drink, or use it.
+Past Tense: Consumed | Past Participle: Consumed | E.g: He consumed a large amount of information during the research.

+Convincing: (Adj) believable.